remorr25/store-manager/README.md

 # store-manager
-Store manager will get suugetion from system to get correct space racks to fill the products.
+Store manager will get suggetion from system to get correct space racks to fill the products.